Milton Friedman: Governmental involvement in the economy

 In his 1955 article "The Role of Government in Education", Friedman proposed supplementing publicly operated schools with privately run but publicly funded schools through a system of school vouchers.
 Reforms similar to those proposed in the article were implemented in, for example, Chile in 1981 and Sweden in 1992.
 In 1996, Friedman, together with his wife, founded the Friedman Foundation for Educational Choice to advocate school choice and vouchers.
 In 2016, the Friedman Foundation changed its name to EdChoice to honor the Friedmans' desire to have the educational choice movement live on without their names attached to it after their deaths.

 Michael Walker of the Fraser Institute and Friedman hosted a series of conferences from 1986 to 1994.
 The goal was to create a clear definition of economic freedom and a method for measuring it.
 Eventually this resulted in the first report on worldwide economic freedom, Economic Freedom in the World.
 This annual report has since provided data for numerous peer-reviewed studies and has influenced policy in several nations.

 With sixteen other distinguished economists he opposed the Copyright Term Extension Act, and signed on to an amicus brief filed in Eldred v.
 Ashcroft.
 Friedman jokingly described it as a "no-brainer".

 Friedman argued for stronger basic legal (constitutional) protection of economic rights and freedoms to further promote industrial-commercial growth and prosperity and buttress democracy and freedom and the rule of law generally in society.

+Friedman suggested medical savings accounts, repealing tax exemptions of employer-provided medical care and income-based deductibles as ways to lower health care costs in America.
+Friedman also argued that federal involvement in health care should be restricted, with state and local governments financing health care for the poor.

+Friedman believed the government should not operate national parks.
+He argued that Yellowstone National Park should be sold for private development.